-Developed in collaboration with nationally recognized researchers and education experts, the Center’s resources about evidence-based instructional and intervention practices—Modules, Case Study Units, Activities, and others (including a number of Web-based tools)—are specifically created for use in college instruction, professional development activities, and independent learning opportunities for practicing educators.
-The Center also offers resources to facilitate the use of IRIS materials by college faculty, professional development providers, and independent users.
+Developed in collaboration with nationally recognized researchers and education experts, our center’s resources about evidence-based instructional and intervention practices—modules, case studies, activities, and others (including a number of Web-based tools)—are created for use in college instruction, professional development activities, and independent learning opportunities for practicing educators.
+Our center also offers resources to facilitate the use of IRIS materials by college faculty, professional development providers, and independent users.

 IRIS Resources on the IRIS Resource Locator (IRL)

-STAR Legacy Modules, the signature products of the IRIS Center, offer in-depth looks at topics like response to intervention, classroom behavior management, secondary transition, student diversity, and many others of importance to educators in today’s classrooms.
-These resources offer their content in a variety of formats: text, video demonstrations, audio interviews with experts and practicing educators, and interactive activities.
+STAR Legacy Modules: The signature products of the IRIS Center, these resources offer in-depth looks at topics like response to intervention, classroom behavior management, secondary transition, student diversity, and many others of importance to educators in today’s classrooms.
+Our modules offer their content in a variety of formats: text, video demonstrations, audio interviews with experts and practicing educators, and interactive activities.
 Based on the adult learning theory developed by Dr. John Bransford and his colleagues, IRIS Modules make information on evidence-based practices more accessible and easier to learn than is otherwise possible for many busy educators.
 Click here to learn more about adult learning theory.

-Case Study Units ask users to analyze and respond to a number of problem-based classroom issues and challenges—for example classroom norms and expectations, algebra instruction, or classroom arrangement—through increasing levels of complexity and detail.
+Case Studies: These multi-part resources ask users to analyze and respond to a number of problem-based classroom issues and challenges—for example classroom norms and expectations, algebra instruction, or classroom arrangement—through increasing levels of complexity and detail.

-Information Briefs are online resources developed by other programs and centers and collected and curated by the IRIS Center as supplemental materials.
-Information Briefs cover everything from accommodations for students with disabilities to Universal Design for Learning and peer-assisted interventions.
+Information Briefs: These online resources developed by other programs and centers are collected and curated by IRIS as supplemental materials.
+Information briefs cover everything from accommodations for students with disabilities to Universal Design for Learning and peer-assisted interventions.

-Interviews are in-depth discussions with nationally recognized experts or instructors in the field that cover a wide variety of topics, including student diversity, testing accommodations for students with disabilities, RTI implementation, and much more.
+Interviews: These in-depth discussions with nationally recognized experts or instructors in the field cover a wide variety of topics, including student diversity, testing accommodations for students with disabilities, RTI implementation, and much more.

-Video Vignettes are videos about individuals with disabilities, their families, advocates, teachers, and service providers.
-The collection includes videos about the history of disabilities, as well as depictions of the application of evidence-based practices in educational settings.
+Video Vignettes: These annotations of and links to videos about individuals with disabilities, their families, advocates, teachers, and service providers includes videos about the history of disabilities, as well as depictions of the application of evidence-based practices in educational settings.
 (Note that some of the videos in this collection might make use of terminology that is no longer current.
 The inclusion of a video does not necessarily reflect endorsement by the IRIS Center.)